Map and Information on Cambodia Click Here

 Pol pot is long gone now, but Cambodia still suffers his legacy of millions of land mines.
 People are still being maimed every day, and they say it could take 50 years to clean the countryside.
 It is also a very expensive exercise, and this is a poor country.
 There is evidence of land mine casualties everywhere, you just can’t miss them begging.
 Land mines are one of the most hideous things ever created, and all countries should stop making them now, but the fact is they are still being churned out by the millions by well known companies such as Fiat.
 Australia fortunately has had the ethics to refuse to use land mines for many years.
 Now if we could get all the other countries, and western nations are the worst, to stop using them, the world will be a better place.

-0437.
 I was one of the first through, with the aid of this plank.
 When I first saw the damaged bridge, I was dubious of them being able to patch it up, but they did, and the utilities started flying through again, sometimes, all four wheels off the ground, and a dozen people in the back.
-I don’t think I would like to travel like that.
-Pb140437.jpg (50263 bytes)
+Not the safest place in the world to travel 🙂

 It can take days to see everything here, but being Philistines, and having our own transport, we saw all we wanted to see in a day.
 We did actually see the majority of it.

-0485.
 Although the area is generally referred to as Angkor Watt, this is the main temple from which the area got it’s name.
 Built in the 12th century, originally Hindu, but changed to Theravadin Buddhism a few centuries later.
-Pb150485.jpg (34430 bytes)

-0486.
 These bass reliefs are in remarkable condition.
-Even though they were done some 400 years are the original construction, and were by then Buddhist, these scenes are derived directly from Hindu mythology.
+Even though they were done some 400 years after the original construction, and were by then Buddhist, these scenes are derived directly from Hindu mythology.
 They include the gods Vishna, Shiva and Krishna.

-0487.
 This scene depicts the Ramayana, which a Sri Lankan prince goes to battle with his monkey army to retrieve his wife Sita.
-Pb150487.jpg (46072 bytes)